-“I need a vacuum…but all the different brands and models are confusing.
+“I need a new vacuum…but all the brands and models are confusing.
 Where do I start?”

 But how do we judge each cleaner?
 And what makes one vacuum a joy to use and another clunky, difficult and frustrating?

-We have more info about our review process below.
+There is more info about our review process below.
 But some of the things we look at are suction power, dust capacity, filtration and accessories.
 The brand is also important.
-Some brands, such as Dyson and Vax, have a reputation for producing reliable vacuums that last a long time, while others are less reliable.
+Some brands, such as Dyson and Vax, have a reputation for producing durable vacuums that last a long time, while others are less reliable.

 Of course, price is a major factor in any purchasing decision.
 The good news is that the most expensive, feature-packed models on the market aren’t always the best choice.
 The continuous development of new technology and features has also reduced the overall cost, so you can now get high quality models for very reasonable prices.
 We’ve listed all the most important considerations when learning how to buy a vacuum cleaner below to help you make an informed decision.

 You might be wondering why we’ve decided to put so much time and effort into making a site about vacuum cleaner recommendations – and it’s a fair question!

 The simple answer is we realise how stressful buying a vacuum cleaner can be.
 There are hundreds of options, and it’s easy to waste hours trying to find the best vacuums in the UK.
 We wanted to do the research and analysis for you, so you can quickly get an overview without having to slog through hundreds of pages of reviews, comments and manufacturer descriptions.

 Navigating This Site

 You probably came here to find the best vacuum cleaner for your needs – and there’s a good chance this is out of necessity rather than passion!
 While you can take your time exploring the different sections, here’s a quick overview of how to get started for those in a rush.